SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 US deaths from COVID-19 are just around 800,000.
 Now the FDA has the next move.
 Tick, tock&hellip; tick, tock&hellip; tick, tock&hellip;

+## Looks like Europe got there first&hellip; sort of

+This week the European Medicines Agency (EMA) had a meeting of its Committee for Medicinal Products for Human Use (CHMP), and they advised that paxlovid can begin to be used in Europe (according to a Pfizer press release). <sup id="fn8a">[[8]](#fn8)</sup> The EMA is (sort of) like the US FDA, and the CHMP is a bit like several of the FDA advisory committees (AMBAC, VRBPAC in this case).

+They authorized it under European regulations which are (again, sort of) like the Emergency Use Authorization in the US, i.e., it's not fully authorized and it's up to the medical authorities of the member states to decide to allow it on an emergency basis.
+So lots of political Rube Goldberg machinery has to wheeze into action&hellip; but at least it's _action._

+They advised it for patients who (a) do not yet need supplementary oxygen and (b) have other risk factors for the disease, and that it should be administered within 5 days of symptoms.
+So, as predicted above, they wrote for it somewhat narrowly.
+They hedged a bit on "adults at standard risk", but said it was being studied.

+Apparently the fact that paxlovid showed _in vitro_ activity against Omicron was of some interest, as is completely understandable given the steep trajectory of Omicron.

 ---

 ## Notes &amp; References